At the Unselds’ School, bracing for fall without ‘Mr. Wes’

 The family adjusted its routine.
 After school, Connie and Kim drove to whichever facility was housing Unseld, bringing a change of clothes, books, DVDs and often his preferred deli sandwich.

-“I’d dance with them and shares stories or jokes,” Connie said.
+“I’d dance with him and share stories or jokes,” Connie said.
 “I’d tell him all the crazy things that happened that day in school.”

 Unseld managed to maintain a presence at the school.
 He would call Kim’s phone every morning at 11:30.
 “I don’t care what lecture I was in; the phone would ring and they’d shout, ‘That’s Mr. Wes!’ ” Kim said.